RunLLM/gitbook/parameters.md

 **A Parameter is simply an argument that is provided to a workflow at runtime.**

-See this [**Workflow Parameters Tutorial**](example-workflows/using-parameters.md) notebook for a full walkthrough of the API with concrete examples.
+See this [**Parameters Tutorial**](example-workflows/parameters-tutorial.md) notebook for a full walkthrough of the API with concrete examples.

 ### Creating Parameters